-While 2020 is the year for staycations and the kids have flown the nest, it is time to start your own adventure and rediscover your passion for travel.
+It is time to start your own adventure and rediscover your passion for travel.
 Don’t waste valuable time sitting on the couch and get out and explore all the beautiful places on your doorstep.
-When thinking of autumn/winter escapes this year…….think walks in the countryside, and think scarfs, coat and boots.
-Take an autumn/winter break this year and use the time away to reconnect with friends, family and loved ones.
-It has never been a better time to dust off those warm winter coats, locate the boots that are lurking elsewhere, grab a thick pair of socks and travel to the Wexford for the ultimate winter escape.
-Here are our top places in Wexford to visit for the empty nesters that Ireland occupies.
+There has never been a better time to travel to County Wexford for the ultimate escape.
+Here are our top places to visit in Wexford for a slow adventure steeped in history and beauty.

 The little village of Ferns and its rich medieval heritage played a significant role in shaping Irish history and is reputedly known for becoming the gateway to Ireland for Strongbow’s Norman invasion.
 Once the ancient capital of the Kingdom of Leinster, with a population of thousands, Ferns is now a busy rural village scattered with ancient ruins that are stark reminders of its turbulent past are dotted throughout the village and luring in the dominating castle walls.
 If you take time to explore the city’s many architectural remains and historic ruins and walk in the footsteps of medieval and Christian history, a fascinating story testament to the city’s title of ‘Ancient Capital of Leinster’ quickly begins to emerge.